 DMovies - Your platform for thought-provoking cinema

-In her sophomore feature, Kurdwin Ayub explores the harsh reality of three sisters in Jordan, and the difficult choices their Austrian martial arts trainer has to make - from the Official Competition of the 77th Locarno Film Festival
+In her sophomore feature, Kurdwin Ayub explores the harsh reality of three sisters in Jordan, and the difficult choices their Austrian martial arts trainer has to make - from the 4th edition of the Red Sea International Film Festival

 There is nothing like a free vacation.
 A nice hotel, all-inclusive, or a fancy villa even.
 This is where Sarah (Florentina Holzinger) is supposed to start a new job.
 The former martial arts fighter has long lost her fighting spirit in the cage.
 She was stumbling through life in Vienna, taking up a bunch of half-hearted gigs.
 She has finally hit it big.
 She will spend one month in Jordan teaching her sports craft to three young sisters, from a wealthy family.
 A chance to get away from it all, particularly her self-loathing and overbearing sister..